 Ghrelin is a hormone that is produced and released mainly by the stomach with small amounts also released by the small intestine, pancreas and brain.

 Ghrelin has numerous functions.
 It is termed the ‘hunger hormone’ because it stimulates appetite, increases food intake and promotes fat storage.
-When administered to humans, ghrelin increases food intake by up to 30% by circulating in the bloodstream at the hypothalamus, an area of the brain crucial in the control of appetite.
-Recently, ghrelin has also been shown to act on regions of the brain involved in reward processing such as the amygdala.
+When administered to humans, ghrelin increases food intake by up to 30%; it circulates in the bloodstream and acts at the hypothalamus, an area of the brain crucial in the control of appetite.
+Ghrelin has also been shown to act on regions of the brain involved in reward processing such as the amygdala, leading to a further enhancement of food intake.

 Ghrelin levels are primarily regulated by food intake.
 Levels of ghrelin in the blood rise just before eating and when fasting, with the timing of these rises being affected by our normal meal routine.
 Hence, ghrelin is thought to play a role in mealtime ‘hunger pangs’ and the need to begin meals.
 Levels of ghrelin increase when fasting (in line with increased hunger) and are lower in individuals with a higher body weight compared with lean individuals, which suggests ghrelin could be involved in the long-term regulation of body weight.